parth-s-harness/Gitops-Samples/Sample-2/README.md

 A Harness GitOps Repository is a repo containing the declarative description of a desired state.
 The declarative description can be in Kubernetes manifests, Helm Charts, Kustomize manifests, etc.

-Checkout the [Interactive Guide](https://app.tango.us/app/embed/589df13a-b1d7-4538-aef3-fcea4f179add) to create Gitops Repository for this sample.
+Check out the [Interactive Guide](https://app.tango.us/app/embed/589df13a-b1d7-4538-aef3-fcea4f179add) to create Gitops Repository for this sample.

 - Fork and clone this [Git repository](https://github.com/harness-community/Gitops-Samples).
 - Navigate to **GitOps: Settings**